Learn something new every day

 A receipt is likely to be the most common form of a proof of purchase.
 This document usually outlines the service or product that a person bought and the quantity.
 It generally shows how much was paid for the item, how much tax was charged, and the method of payment.
 Other important details that should be included on a receipt are the date, time, and location of the sale.
 Most of these details are important when attempting to get a refund or perhaps to make an exchange.

-There are entities other than the vendor that may be interested in whether a person has proof of purchase.
+There are entities other than the vendor that may be interested in whether a person has proof of a purchase.
 One example is a manufacturer who is issuing rebates.
 A rebate is a return of a portion of the purchase price.
 Before remitting these funds, a manufacturer will generally want to ensure that the potential recipient actually made a purchase.
 Other examples of those who may require evidence of purchase include third parties who provide warranties or insurance or even law enforcement.
 A receipt is an effective means to prove that an item was not stolen.

 Proof of purchase can be imperative when a person is filing taxes.
 The amount that a person owes or is owed is usually dependent, in part, on the deductible expenditures that are claimed.
 There are generally regulations that require individuals to be able to substantiate those claims with receipts.
 Otherwise, there may be financial and legal consequences.